 The final purification may take place in the immediate presence of God (to the extent that God's presence may be described in spatial terms).
 In fact, in his book on eschatology, Cardinal Joseph Ratzinger describes purgatory as a fiery, transforming encounter with Christ and his love:

 "Purgatory is not, as Tertullian thought, some kind of supra-worldly concentration camp where one is forced to undergo punishments in a more or less arbitrary fashion.
 Rather it is the inwardly necessary process of transformation in which a person becomes capable of Christ, capable of God [i.e., capable of full unity with Christ and God] and thus capable of unity with the whole communion of saints.
 Simply to look at people with any degree of realism at all is to grasp the necessity of such a process.
 It does not replace grace by works, but allows the former to achieve its full victory precisely as grace.
 What actually saves is the full assent of faith.
 But in most of us, that basic option is buried under a great deal of wood, hay and straw.
-Only with difficulty can i peer out from behind the latticework of an egoism we are powerless to pull down with our own hands.
-Man is the recipient of the divine mercy, ye this does not exonerate him from the need to be transformed.
+Only with difficulty can it peer out from behind the latticework of an egoism we are powerless to pull down with our own hands.
+Man is the recipient of the divine mercy, yet this does not exonerate him from the need to be transformed.
 Encounter with the Lord is this transformation.
 It is the fire that burns away our dross and re-forms us to be vessels of eternal joy."

 Thus according to Ratzinger's way of explaining the doctrine, as we are drawn out of this life and into direct union with Jesus, his fiery love and holiness burns away all the dross and impurities in our souls and makes us fit for life in the glorious, overwhelming light of God's presence and holiness.

-Or this Catholic statement made a http://www.catholic.com/answers/tracts/purgator.htm
+Or this Catholic statement made at http://www.catholic.com/answers/tracts/purgator.htm

 It is entirely correct to say that Christ accomplished all of our salvation for us on the cross.
 But that does not settle the question of how this redemption is applied to us.
 Scripture reveals that it is applied to us over the course of time through, among other things, the process of sanctification through which the Christian is made holy.
 Sanctification involves suffering (Rom.
 5:3-5), and purgatory is simply the "finishing touches" stage of sanctification that some of us need to undergo before we enter heaven--required since "nothing unclean can ever enter heaven."
 Purgatory is the final phase of Christ applying to us the purifying redemption that he accomplished for us by his death on the cross.